NFPA 660 Updates: Welding & Grinding On Explosive Dusts

 Welding Alone: No explosion vent is required for welding magnesium, titanium, or aluminum alone.
 Welding these metals generates fumes, not combustible dust, and does not pose an explosion risk.

-Grinding, Cutting, or Abrasive Finishing: If you are grinding, cutting, or using abrasive finishing on these metals, explosion vents are requiredbecause these processes generate combustible dust, which can present a significant explosion hazard.
+Grinding, Cutting, or Abrasive Finishing: If you are grinding, cutting, or using abrasive finishing on these metals, explosion vents are required because these processes generate combustible dust, which can present a significant explosion hazard.

 Why Explosion Vents Are Important